-One reason this is alarming is that while Jesus is asked 183 question in the New Testament, he asks over 300 questions.
+One reason this is alarming is that while Jesus is asked 183 questions in the New Testament, he asks over 300 questions.
 Questions help us see our surroundings in a new way.
 Well-asked questions can unsettle long-held assumptions.
-Questions opens us up mystery and allows us to become inquisitive, life-long learners.
-For the church, continuing to ask questions places us in the position of listening and learning, instead of presuming that the proprietors of all of the answers.
+Questions open us up to mystery and allows us to become inquisitive, life-long learners.
+For the church, continuing to ask questions places us in the position of listening, instead of presuming that the proprietors of all of the answers.
 Jesus answered less than handful of the questions he was asked.
 Can studying the questions of Jesus help us ask the right questions for ministry today?

 Here is the worship schedule for June and July:

 - Sunday, June 3 - Communion: Haven’t you ever read what David did when he was in need, when he and those with him were hungry?
 (Mark 2:23-3:6) Music from the Phil DeGreg Jazz Trio.

 - Sunday, June 10 - Choir Recognition: Who are my mother and my brothers?
 (Mark 3:20-35) Music from the Sanctuary Choir.

 - Sunday, June 17: Why are you afraid?
 Have you still no faith?
 (Mark 4:35-41) Music from the Summer Choir.

 - Sunday, June 24: How much bread do you have?
 (Mark 6:35-44) Music from Kara and Matt Miller.